brucellino/hashiatho.me/_posts/2022-07-14-packer-images.md

 The raspi-imager doesn't provide this luxury.
 It formats the entire disk to include all of the space available, whereas I want to leave a few GB for other partitions.

+## Watch this space

+Work has started on all this fun stuff over at the [Ansible role for Consul](https://github.com/brucellino/ansible-role-consul) repository.
+In the next few weeks, I should have a writeup of how to provision perfectly configured, zero-trust, zero-touch images with Packer for bare-metal raspberry-pi deployment.

+Stay tuned!

 ---
 [^yet]: I mean... not _yet_.
 I can imagine how this kind of thing would be possible by netbooting or mounting a remote store for first boot.
 Alas, Hashi@Home is not there yet.